PhilSA/Trove/com.trove.audio/README.md

 * `FMODBankLoaderComponent`
 * etc...

+Note: Play/Stop events for emitters aren't supported in ECS.
+You should use the `FMODEmitterPlayPropertiesAuthoring` component for this instead.

 ## Controlling emitters

 All emitter control actions (play, stop, setting parameters, etc...) can be done with the various static methods in `FMODUtilities`.
 These actions can all be done in bursted jobs.